 Even if your cat doesn’t keep a special diet, the chances are high that you have developed a feeding routine.
 And it would be useful to keep it even when you are away.
 Thus, your cat will face less stress, adhering to the usual schedule.
 Create a note highlighting the size of the portion and time when your cat gets food and treats.
 If your cat gets some medication or vitamins, don’t forget to provide detailed info.
 Creating a note with all the required points ensures that everyone is on the same wave about your cat’s needs daily, and nothing important will be missed.
 So, if your cat is allergic to something, make sure your pet sitter is aware of it.

-Leave emergency contact info
+Ahead of the petsitting – Leave emergency contact info

 If you constantly go to the same vet, it is worth proving your pet sitter with the preferred animal hospital.
 Besides, if your family members or friends live not far away, you should provide their secondary contact number.
 It is worth informing your pet sitter about your cat’s medical history that can play any role.
 Even if your cat feels great now, you never know what can happen in 10 minutes.
 This point may also include info about how your pet sitter would pay for an emergency.
 You may point out that in the pet sitting agreement or make an arrangement with your vet beforehand.